MicrosoftDocs/office-developer-client-docs/docs/excel/multithreaded-recalculation-in-excel.md

 ---
-title: "Multithreaded Recalculation in Excel"
+title: "Multithreaded recalculation in Excel"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 ms.topic: reference
 keywords:
 - thread-safe cells [excel 2007],multithreading in Excel,concurrent tasks [Excel 2007],thread-safe functions [Excel 2007],multithreaded recalculation [Excel 2007],MTR [Excel 2007],XLL functions [Excel 2007], registering as thread safe,recalculation [Excel 2007], multithreaded,memory contention [Excel 2007],registering XLL functions as thread safe [Excel 2007],unsafe functions [Excel 2007]
 localization_priority: Normal
 ms.assetid: c6c831f1-4be1-4dcc-a0fa-c26052ec53c9
 description: "Applies to: Excel 2013 | Office 2013 | Visual Studio"
 ---

-# Multithreaded Recalculation in Excel
+# Multithreaded recalculation in Excel

 **Applies to**: Excel 2013 | Office 2013 | Visual Studio

 Microsoft Office Excel 2007 was the first version of Excel to use multithreaded recalculation (MTR) of worksheets.
 You can configure Excel to use up to 1024 concurrent threads when recalculating, regardless of the number of processors or processor cores on the computer.